sabrinara/TechShade/question_answer.md

 #### Answer:
 - B
-- The correct answer is B<br/> name is not declared
+- The correct answer is B<br/> Function have no arguments. <br/>So name wouln't pass

 <i>Write your explanation here</i>